Bye bye Dieter Rams :(

 Posted on Thursday, February 2nd 2012

-Reblogged from imagine dragons
+Reblogged from mouse

 The secret to true sustainability, as we are now discovering some 50 years on from 606’s launch is in longevity, durability, and flexibility – all of which can be achieved through careful thought and reductionist design.

 Love the rich reds and cool whites in this photo of our Dieter Rams exhibit by Flickr user “TheQ.”

 Does Dieter Rams live up to his own immortal design ethos?
 Yes and no—and that offers all of us lessons to learn.